simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

     - The maximum number of concurrently open KVs.

-### Error Handling
+### <a name="error-handling"></a> Error Handling

 This section describes the error handling incorporated into the design.

-#### ProgramData() to a Particula Sector Fails.
+#### ProgramData() to a Particular Sector Fails.

 In the case that the programming of data to a particular flash sector fails, the following error recovery procedure is used:
 - the procedure is currently unknown/unspecified.
 - See the [Wear Levelling](#wear-levelling) section for further discussion.

-# Enhanced Design Features
+# <a name="enhanced-design-features"></a> Enhanced Design Features

 This section describes features that can be added to the basic design to enhance operation and performance.
 Additional features includes:

 - Write location seek support for setting the write location within a file.

-## Write Location Seek Support
+## <a name="write-location-seek-support"></a> Write Location Seek Support

-The CFSTORE API specification has the limitation that the write locaion does not support seeking:
+The CFSTORE API specification has the limitation that the write location does not support seeking:

 - When a file is opened for writing, the write location (wlocation) is set to 0, i.e. to the beginning of the KV value data.
 - As data is written to the KV value data field, wlocation is incrementally updated reflecting data that has been written.
-No Wseek() method exists in the CFSTORE API, so wlocation cannot be changed i independently of write operations.
+No Wseek() method exists in the CFSTORE API, so wlocation cannot be changed independently of write operations.
 - When a file is opened for reading, the read location (rlocation) is set to 0, i.e. to the beginning of the KV value data.
-- As datat is read from the KV value data field, rlocation is incrementally updated reflecting data that has been read.
+- As data is read from the KV value data field, rlocation is incrementally updated reflecting data that has been read.
 - rlocation can be set to a new offset using the Rseek() method in the CFSTORE API.

 This inability to seek the wlocation means there is a mismatch between the CFSTORE API and the behaviour of a traditional POSIX file API,